-The is dead: long live the benchmark
+The benchmark is dead: long live the benchmark

 The transition from one set of interest rate benchmarks to another is conceptually simple.
 But it is also unprecedented and has deeper consequences than many realised when Libor’s abolition was announced in 2017.
 With contracts worth hundreds of trillions of dollars referencing the disgraced benchmark, even small errors will have vast repercussions.
 PPI mis-selling?
 You ain’t seen nothing yet.
 Richard Kemmish reports